Blankenship-Daniel/snes/docs/mcp-server-troubleshooting.md

    - Where the CLI was launched
    - IDE workspace settings
    - Terminal current directory
-3. **Result**: If the CLI wasn't running from `/Users/ship/Documents/code/snes`, the relative path `./snes-mcp-server/dist/index.js` would point to a non-existent location
+3. **Result**: If the CLI wasn't running from the repository root (e.g., `/path/to/your/snes-repo`), the relative path `./snes-mcp-server/dist/index.js` would point to a non-existent location

 ## Solution